VC-Mian/Automated-Email-Cleanup-Bot-UiPath/README.md

 ## What it does
 * Enter a sender's email address and the bot searches your inbox and deletes all emails from that sender automatically.

+## How to use
+* Ensure keyboard shortcuts is enabled in Gmail Settings
+* Have the Gmail tab opened before running
+* Run UIPath file

 ## Why I built it
 * I was manually searching for a sender's email, selecting all conversations, and confirming deletion — the same repetitive steps every time.
 I realized this was a perfect opportunity to practice UiPath and let the bot handle it.